-The low-permeation aluminum fuel tank (see Figure 3.4.1) has a usable fuel capacity of 180 gallons (681 liters).
+The low-permeation aluminum fuel tank (see Figure 3.4.1) has a usable fuel capacity of 111 gallons (420 liters).
 Review and understand all fuel related information and warnings in the owner's packet and the included safety DVD.
-When the fuel tank is less than one-quarter full, this can cause engine stalling due to fuel starvation or by allowing sediment to enter fuel lines.
+When the fuel tank is less than one-quarter full, this can cause engine stalling due to fuel starvation or by allowing sediment to enter the fuel line.
 Keep tank full and monitor fuel level often.